Calcium stones; Nephrolithiasis; Urolithiasis

 The acidity of urine is indicated by the pH scale in which a pH value of 7.0 is neutral, a low pH (below 7.0) is acidic, and a high pH (above 7.0) is alkaline.
 The normal pH range of urine is 4.6 to 8.0.
 Changes in the acid balance of the urine can affect stone formation.

-Often, the cause of calcium stones is not known and is referred as idiopathic (of unknown cause) nephrolithiasis.
+Often, the cause of calcium stones is not known and is referred to as idiopathic (of unknown cause) nephrolithiasis.
 Research suggests that nearly all stones result from problems in the breakdown and absorption of calcium and oxalate.
-Genetic factors may play a role in about half of these cases.
+Genetic factors may play a role in about one-half of these cases.
 Many medical conditions and drugs can also affect digestion and intestinal absorption.

 Excess Calcium in the Urine (Hypercalciuria)